liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/03-resources-importer/02-creating-a-sitemap/00-creating-a-sitemap-intro.markdown

 sitemap or an
 [archive LAR file](/develop/tutorials/-/knowledge_base/7-1/archiving-your-sites-resources).
-Using a `sitemap.json` file is the most flexible approach, so we recommend it; unlike LAR files, a `sitemap.json` can be created in one version of @product@ and used in another--LAR files are version specific, only working in the version they were created in.
+Using a `sitemap.json` file is the most flexible approach, so we recommend it; unlike LAR files, a `sitemap.json` can be created in one version of @product@ and used in another.
+LAR files are version-specific, and can only be imported in the same version in which they were created.

 The `sitemap.json` specifies the site pages, layout templates, web content, assets, and portlet configurations provided with the theme.
 This file describes